Co-Seg++: Mutual Prompt-Guided Collaborative Learning for Versatile Medical Segmentation: Conclusion

 \section{Conclusion}

 In this work, we identify the interdependencies between semantic and instance segmentation in medical imaging, and propose a novel co-segmentation paradigm to establish the Co-Seg++ framework, allowing semantic and instance segmentation tasks to mutually enhance each other.
-The framework integrates an STP-Encoder to capture long-range spatial and temporal relationships as prior constraints, and an MTC-Decoder that leverages cross-guidance to strengthen contextual consistency across tasks.
+The framework integrates a SSP-Encoder to capture long-range spatial and temporal relationships as prior constraints, and a MTC-Decoder that leverages cross-guidance to strengthen contextual consistency across tasks.
 Extensive experiments on diverse histopathology and CBCT datasets demonstrate that Co-Seg++ surpasses state-of-the-art methods across versatile segmentation, validating the effectiveness of our collaborative learning approach for comprehensive medical image understanding.
+Future work will focus on extending the co-segmentation paradigm to 3D volumetric medical image analysis, such as CT and MRI segmentation, and exploring its applicability to multi-modal medical imaging tasks.